pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 </html>
 ```

-In `style.css`, we're making it pretty with some bright colors and a CSS background:
+In `style.css`, you'll make it pretty with some bright colors and a CSS background:

 ```css
 @import url('https://fonts.googleapis.com/css?family=News+Cycle|Teko&display=swap');